The story so far

 S.H.E.D was a base for research into education reform and on the August bank holiday weekend, we even got out on the road again to the National Justice Museum for a special exhibition on young people, protest and privilege.

 We hosted panel discussions and introduced the global Design for Emergency platform at the CHEAD annual conference.

 We’ve held live S.H.E.D modelling workshops with The Highrise Project, New Wortley Community Centre and OneConversation.

-With a faint light at the end of the Covid-19 tunnel, S.H.E.D are focussing on bringing together this research and development, transforming it into a programme of events and activities for you in 2021 and beyond.
-In our recovery from the pandemic, we will have an even greater role to play in supporting communities, towns and cities with the provision of a unique space to support the arts ecology where venue doors have been closed.
-We vow to provide artists and communities with the opportunity to come together, to create and to be in conversation with one another.
+In our recovery from the pandemic, S.H.E.D has an even greater role to play in supporting communities, towns and cities with the provision of a unique space to support the arts ecology where venue doors have been closed.

 After months of work with nearly 300 young people in Derby and a wide range of supportive and generous partners, in July 2020 S.H.E.D hosted an exhibition outside the city’s cathedral.
 You can find out more about Derby Voice here.

 S.H.E.D also returned to the National Justice Museum in August 2021 for Protest S.H.E.D – a unique space for conversations about justice, the law and protest.